sethbarker/sethbarker.github.io/about.md

 🚐 2010: Moved to Charlotte, NC \
 🏠 2012: Moved back to Richmond, VA \
 🏔️ 2017: Hiked in the Canadian Rockies \
-🇳🇱 2018: Windmills in the Dutch countryside; Chocolate in Brussels \
+🇳🇱 2018: Windmills in the Netherlands; Chocolate in Brussels \
 🥐 2019: Pastries & coffee in Copenhagen; The island of Bornholm \
 💍 2020: Married Heather in Mathews, VA \
 🚴‍♂️ 2022: Biked from San Diego, CA ➡ St. Augustine, FL for charity